blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 # Emulating an IRR Database with IRRd, bgpq4, and Containerlab for BGP Prefix Filter Testing

-Every day, Internet service providers make trust decisions about which routes to accept from their BGP peers.
-One of the most important tools they use is the Internet Routing Registry, or IRR — a public database where network operators register which IP prefixes they are authorized to announce.
-When a BGP neighbor sends a route advertisement, the receiving router checks whether that announcement matches what is registered in the IRR.
-If it does not match, the route is filtered out.
+Even today, Internet service providers (ISPs) make decisions about which BGP routing information to accept from their peers based on trust.

+One of the most important tools they use is the Internet Routing Registry (IRR).
+It is a public database in which network operators register which IP prefixes they are authorized to announce.
+ISPs periodically pull information about other operators' prefixes from IRRs and use that information to build filters and access lists that help ensure they accept routes only from the operators authorized to announce those routes.

+Obviously, building filters for thousands of routs requires automation.
 The standard tool for building these filters is [bgpq4](https://github.com/bgp/bgpq4), a command-line utility that queries IRR servers like [RADB](https://www.radb.net/) and generates router filter configurations automatically.
 Together, IRR data and bgpq4 form the most widely deployed BGP security mechanism on the Internet today.
-Yet most network engineers have never set up an IRR server themselves, and many have never seen how bgpq4 queries translate into working router filters.
+Yet, most network engineers have never set up an IRR server themselves, and many have never seen how bgpq4 queries translate into working router filters.

-In this post, I will show you how to run your own IRR server using [IRRd (Internet Routing Registry Daemon)](https://irrd.readthedocs.io/en/stable/) — the same software that powers production registries like RADB — entirely inside a [Containerlab](https://containerlab.dev/) lab environment.
+In this post, I will show you how to run your own IRR server using [IRRd (Internet Routing Registry Daemon)](https://irrd.readthedocs.io/en/stable/), the same software that powers production registries like RADB, entirely inside a [Containerlab](https://containerlab.dev/) lab environment.
 I will populate the IRR database with routing policy objects for a small three-AS network, use bgpq4 to generate [FRR](https://frrouting.org/) prefix-list filters from that data, and then demonstrate how those filters prevent a BGP peer from announcing prefixes it does not own.

-Running your own IRRd instance means you can experiment freely: register any prefix, create any AS number, and test filter behavior without touching production infrastructure.
-Everything runs locally in containers on a single Linux host.
+Running your own IRRd instance means you can experiment freely with real-world BGP scenarios.
+You can register any prefix, create any AS number, and test filter behavior without touching production infrastructure.
+Everything runs locally in a network emulator on a single Linux host.

-This is the first post in a series on BGP security.
-Here, I focus on IRR-based prefix filtering, which is the first line of defense.
-In a future post, I will add RPKI (Resource Public Key Infrastructure) validation, which provides cryptographic proof of prefix ownership on top of the IRR data.
-A third post will combine both mechanisms in a full multi-AS topology with hijack and route-leak attack scenarios.

 By the end of this post, you will have a fully reproducible lab that demonstrates the complete IRR-based filtering workflow: from registering routing policy objects, to generating filters with bgpq4, to blocking an unauthorized BGP announcement.